IceCI/IceCI/README.md

 _Q: Where can I find the source code?_

 A: The project is in early alpha and is undergoing constant changes.
-We're still working on building a vision for the product - we're planning on opensourcing all (or most) of it once it's stabilized.
+We're still working on building a vision for the product - currently we're not planning on opensourcing the application code.

 _Q: Will IceCI remain free?_